 Motor Voter Act of 1993

-required state governments to allow for registration when a qualifying voter applied for or renewed their driver's license or applied for social services.
+required state governments to allow people to register to vote when they applied for their driver's liscence

 Political Action Committee (PAC)

 an organization formed to collect money and donate it to candidate or political parties